moezakbar/Book-Recommendation-algorithm/README.md

 Project Description: Book Similarity Analysis using Jaccard Similarity

 In this project, I have designed and implemented a Python program to explore the relationships between a set of books by calculating their similarity using the Jaccard similarity measure.
-The dataset used for analysis consists of a collection of books from the Premier League, spanning over 20+ seasons.
-Each book's content, including fixture details, match results, and the number of goals scored, has been provided for analysis.

 Key Features: